jle034/rshell/grep/README.md

 $ grep ‘cout’ examples/main.cpp examples/ex1.cpp
 ```

-You could also save yourself some trouble by searching through the directory instead of typing out each individual file:
+You could also save yourself some trouble by searching through the directory instead of typing out each individual file.
+You can recursively search through a directory by including the ‘-r’ option as follows:

 ```
 $ grep -r ‘cout’ examples